HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 of relatively simple structures.
 Although implementation of simple structures at the logical level may involve complex physical-level structures the user of the logical level does not need to be aware of this complexity.
 Database administrators, who must decide what information to keep in the database, use the logical level of abstraction.
-- View level: The highest level of abstraction describe only part of the entire database.
+- View level: The highest level of abstraction describes only part of the entire database.
 Even though the logical level uses simpler structures, complexity remains because of the variety of information stored in a large database.
 Many users of the database system do not need all this information; instead, they need to access only a part of the database.
 The view level of abstraction exists to simplify their interaction with the system.
 The system may provide many views for